hyperraza/faucet/README.md

 The secret of an account with funds is passed as environment variable.
 When a user requests funds, a transaction from the balances pallet is made to the user's address.

+## Rate limiting

+An address can only be funded X times every 60 minutes, where it must also wait for Y minutes between each funding.
+Both values can be configured in `config.json` by setting `limitPerHour` and `minWaitTimeMinutes` respectively.
+Alternatively, the requests per IP can be configured by `RATE_LIMIT_MAX_REQUESTS` and `RATE_LIMIT_WINDOW_MINUTES`.

 ## Error handling

 If an error arises during the transfer (like a lack of funds from the sender's account), a message